gracelang/language/standardPrelude/standard.md

     // returns a new collection containing only those elements of self for which
     // condition holds.
 The result is ordered if self is ordered.

+    anySatisfy(condition:Function1⟦T, Boolean⟧) -> Boolean
+    // returns true if self contains an element x for which conditon.apply(x)) holds.
+    // Otherwise (including the case when self is empty), returns false.

+    allSatisfy(condition:Function1⟦T, Boolean⟧) -> Boolean
+    // returns false if conditon.apply(x)) is false for any element x of self.
+    // Otherwise (including the case when self is empty), returns true.

     ++(other:Enumerable⟦T⟧) -> Collection⟦T⟧
     // returns a new object whose elements include those of self and those of other.